Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Simulation and Trajectory Optimization of a Hypersonic Vehicle

-Finally, \cref{fig:Refinement:OCP:trajectories} shows the reference trajectories obtained after the first refinement using each approach.
 Once again, the SD approach gives a trajectory that is closer to the true solution.
 As mentioned before, we do not compute sensitivities of the original OCP \eqref{eq:Refinement:OCP:hypersonic-OCP}, so it is not obvious why refining the model based on the reference tracking problem should give a more accurate solution to the original problem.
 One possible reason is that the SD approach aims to improve the ability of a controller to track the reference trajectory computed with the current model when the actual dynamics are subject to the true model, and the true trajectory can be perfectly tracked with $\bg = \bg_*$, i.e., the optimal objective value in \eqref{eq:Refinement:OCP:hypersonic-RT} is zero when taking the solution of \eqref{eq:Refinement:OCP:hypersonic-OCP} with $\bg = \bg_*$ as the reference trajectory.
 This suggests that in order to improve the ability of a controller to track the reference trajectory, the reference trajectory must be close to the true trajectory.